joseppii/Advanced-Lane-Lines/README.md

 ## 4. Discussion

-The algorithm performed as expected on the project_video, but the results were not so good on the advanced. challenges.
+The algorithm performed as expected on the project_video, but the results were not so good on the advanced challenges.
 In the case of the challenge video, the shadow to left of the left line, is mistakenly identified as the actuall line.
 More experimentation, on the parameters for thresholding might solve this issue.
-On the harder challenge, the problem is that the line excibits curve on both ends of each line, at opposite directions.
-Therefore, the algorithm fails sometimes to fit a polinomical.
+On the harder challenge, the problem is that the line excibits curve on both ends, at opposite directions.
+Therefore, the algorithm, sometimes fail to fit a polinomial.
 This can be fixed if someone was to used an average fit value instead of the actual fit value.